saylordotorg/course_me103/Unit02.md

+---
+layout: default
+title: "ME103: Thermodynamics"
+course_description: "An detailed introduction to thermodynamics, or the study of energy.
+Topics include energy conservation, thermodynamic quantities, enthalpy and entropy, work and heat, entropy generation, flow systems, and thermodynamic cycles."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Properties of Pure Substances** <span id="2"></span> *The simplest thermodynamic situations involve “pure substances.”
 Pure substances are single, uncontaminated substances that have not been